+And there you have it, the answer to the question, “what is the biggest dog breed on the globe?”.
 If you love big dogs, then think about the jobs you want the dog to do before deciding which of these breeds is suitable for you.
 There are many different factors to keep in mind when choosing to adopt a big dog, including the amount of available space and the amount of food that the dog will eat.
 Consider their height and size as some are thinner, taller or shorter than others.
 They can make excellent watchdogs and loyal companions.

-15 Biggest Dogs in the World Summary
+15 Biggest Dog Breeds in the World Summary

 |#3||Saint Bernard||120-180 pounds|